-‘RHOA’ Kenya Moore Provides Matt Jordan Relationship Update
+‘RHOA’ Star Kenya Moore Provides Matt Jordan Relationship Update

 A post shared by Kenya Moore (@thekenyamoore) on

-On the previous season of The Real Housewives of Atlanta, Kenya Moore and Matt Jordan were shown being in a good relationship that was so serious that they discussed having children together.
-While Kenya did express some reservations about the relationship because of Matt’s much younger age, it seemed that she had finally found a man who was good to her and wanted to build a future together.
+On the previous season of The Real Housewives of Atlanta, Kenya Moore and Matt Jordan were shown being in a good relationship and had discussed having children together.
+While Kenya did express some reservations about the relationship because of Matt’s much younger age, it seemed she had finally found a man who was good to her and wanted to build a future together.

-Yet at the start of the current season 9, Kenya revealed that she and Matt broke up after he became jealous and violent during a vacation together.
-After Matt unexpectedly showed up to a party and asked for a second chance, she agreed.
-Yet the problems continued and seemed to just escalate.
+At the start of Season 9, Kenya revealed that she and Matt broke up after he became jealous and violent during a vacation together.
+After Matt unexpectedly showed up to a party and asked for a second chance, she agreed, but the problems continued and seemed to escalate.
 At one point, a security camera caught Matt breaking Kenya’s garage door window.
-When Kenya confronted him about it, he accused her of manipulating him and pushing him to such action.
+When Kenya confronted him about it, he accused her of manipulating him and pushing him to such an action.

 In another episode, Kenya canceled Matt’s plane ticket after initially agreeing that he could attend Peter Thomas’ club opening in Charlotte.
-Matt ended up driving there and while trying to talk to Kenya, who was sitting in a car outside the venue, punched the driver in the face when the driver rolled the window up.
-Afterwards, Kenya tearfully recounted to Cynthia Bailey Matt’s latest violent action.
+Matt ended up driving there, and while trying to talk to Kenya — who was sitting in a car outside the venue — he punched the driver in the face when the driver rolled the window up.
+Afterward, Kenya tearfully told Cynthia Bailey about Matt’s latest violent action.
 After Cynthia met up with Matt and conceded to him that Kenya could be difficult sometimes, Kenya lashed out at her for taking Matt’s side.

 As the Inquisitr reported, Kenya last week hinted that she’s either in a new relationship or back with Matt.
 Judging from Kenya’s latest tweet regarding Matt, perhaps she really has moved on to someone new.